meta-llama/llama-stack/docs/safety101.md

 **Prompt Guard**:

-PromptGuard is a classifier model trained on a large corpus of attacks, which is capable of detecting both explicitly malicious prompts (Jailbreaks) as well as prompts that contain injected inputs (Prompt Injections).
+Prompt Guard is a classifier model trained on a large corpus of attacks, which is capable of detecting both explicitly malicious prompts (Jailbreaks) as well as prompts that contain injected inputs (Prompt Injections).
 We suggest a methodology of fine-tuning the model to application-specific data to achieve optimal results.

-PromptGuard is a BERT model that outputs only labels; unlike LlamaGuard, it doesn't need a specific prompt structure or configuration.
+PromptGuard is a BERT model that outputs only labels; unlike Llama Guard, it doesn't need a specific prompt structure or configuration.
 The input is a string that the model labels as safe or unsafe (at two different levels).

 For more detail on PromptGuard, please checkout [PromptGuard model card and prompt formats](https://www.llama.com/docs/model-cards-and-prompt-formats/prompt-guard)